akhilsaini/aws-csa-2017/README.md

 ## SNS – Simple Notification Service

   - Makes it easy to setup, operate and send notifications from the cloud.

-  - Immediate delivery to subscribers or other applications
+  - Immediate delivery to subscribers or other applications.
   - SNS consists of Topics and you can publish messages to topics.
   - You can send emails, text and other alerts.
 Apple Push, Android etc.
   - Publish messages to SQS queues, trigger Lambda functions.
-Lambda function can then manipulate information and then send to other SNS Topics
+Lambda function can then manipulate information and then send to other SNS Topics.
   - SNS is Push based messaging.
   - You can group multiple recipients using topics.
 Recipients can subscribe to topics to receive notifications.
   - Flexible message delivery over multiple protocols.
   - Is used in conjunction with CloudWatch and AutoScaling.

 EC2 instances pull SQS messages from a standard SQS queue on a FIFO (First In First out) basis.  – False

+### SNS Pricing

+- Users pay $0.50 per 1 million Amazon SNS request.
+- $0.06 per 100,000 notification deliveries over http.
+- $0.75 per 100 notification delieveries over sms.
+- $2.00 per 100,000 notification deliveries over email.

 ## Elastic Transcoder

   - Allows to convert media files from source to different media formats.

-  - You pay the minutes you transcode and the resolution
+  - You pay the minutes you transcode and the resolution.
   - S3 → Lambda Function → E. Transcoder → S3

 ## API Gateway

   - Managed web service which enables developers to publish, monitor and secure APIs at any scale.

-  - Create an API that acts as front door for applications to access data, business logic or any functionality from your backend services
+  - Create an API that acts as front door for applications to access data, business logic or any functionality from your backend services.
   - API Caching – Cache your endpoint’s responses.
-Reduces load on endpoints based on duration of TTLs
+Reduces load on endpoints based on duration of TTLs.
   - Low cost & Efficient.
-Scales
+Scales.
   - Throttle requests as required to prevent attacks.
   - Log requests to CloudWatch.
   - For application built on top of multiple domains, you need to enable CORS on API Gateway.

 ## Amazon Kinesis